Human Respiratory System

-- The part of the respiratory system which connects the pharynx with trachea is called Larynx
+- The part of the respiratory system which connects the pharynx with the trachea is called Larynx

 - its main function is to produce sound hence also known as the voice box.
-It also helps in coughing, swallowing and in safety of respiratory tracks.
+It also helps in coughing, swallowing and the safety of respiratory tracks.

-- The trachea is hanged like an inverted tree in the chest cavity of the human body.
+- The trachea is hung like an inverted tree in the chest cavity of the human body.
 Here, both main branches of the trachea are called primary bronchiole.

 - The rightmost bronchiole is divided into three branches and the leftmost bronchiole is divided into two branches.

-- Lungs are sponge-like cylindrical in structure and its colour is red.
+- Lungs are sponge-like cylindrical in structure and their colour is red.

 - There are two lungs in the thoracic cavity i.e. right lung and left lung.
-The right lung is lingered while the left lung is made from two lobs.
+The right lung lingers while the left lung is made from two lobs.

-- The right lung is slightly greater than left lung.
+- The right lung is slightly greater than the left lung.